Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Additional Experiment Details

 \subsection{Evaluated Visual Foundation Models}

-Our evaluation and analysis are conducted mainly on the seven models listed in Table~\ref{tab:evaluated_models} in the main body paper.
+Our evaluation and analysis are conducted mainly on the seven models listed in Table~\ref{tab:evaluated_models} in the main paper.
 We have chosen models such that they cover most of the backbones used by recent 3D scene understanding and reasoning work.
-In this part, we discuss all the models we have used in our experiments and explain their pretraining object, the dataset used for pretraining, the public checkpoints we choose, and the method we leverage to extract features from their backbones.
+In this part, we discuss all the models we have used in our experiments and explain their pretraining objective, the dataset used for pretraining, the public checkpoints we choose, and the method we leverage to extract features from their backbones.
 We start with image foundation models, and then video and 3D models.

-\mypar{DINOv2}~\cite{dinov2}.
-DINOv2 leverages an image-wise contrastive objective by minimizing the distance of features from the same samples, and maximizing those from different samples.
-They also include a patch-wise denoising objective by performing reconstruction from masked inputs.
-They train their model on a large-scale image dataset, LVD-142M~\cite{dinov2}, which contains 142 million unlabeled images.
-We take the standard DINOv2 implementation~\footnote{\url{https://github.com/facebookresearch/dinov2}} and use the pretrained ViT-L/14 checkpoint for our evaluations.
+\mypar{DINOv2~\cite{dinov2}.} DINOv2 leverages an image-wise contrastive objective by minimizing the distance of features from the same samples and maximizing those from different samples.
+It also includes a patch-wise denoising objective by performing a reconstruction from masked inputs.
+It is trained on a large-scale image dataset, LVD-142M~\cite{dinov2}, which contains 142 million unlabeled images.
+We take the standard DINOv2 implementation\footnote{\url{https://github.com/facebookresearch/dinov2}} and use the pretrained ViT-L/14 checkpoint for our evaluations.

-\mypar{LSeg}~\cite{lseg}.
-LSeg aims to align visual features from images with corresponding semantic information provided by natural language descriptions by maximizing the correlation between the text embedding and the image pixel embedding of the ground-truth class of the pixel.
-We use the official checkpoint~\footnote{\url{https://github.com/isl-org/lang-seg}} of ViT-L/16 that is trained on a mixture of seven datasets~\cite{lseg}.
+\mypar{LSeg~\cite{lseg}.} LSeg aims to align visual features from images with the corresponding semantic information provided by natural language descriptions by maximizing the correlation between the text embedding and the image pixel embedding of the ground truth class of the pixel.
+We use the official checkpoint\footnote{\url{https://github.com/isl-org/lang-seg}} of ViT-L/16 that is trained on a mixture of seven datasets~\cite{lseg}.

-\mypar{CLIP}~\cite{clip}.
-CLIP aligns visual and textual representations in a shared embedding space through contrastive learning by maximizing the similarity between the embeddings of corresponding image-caption pairs while minimizing the similarity of non-matching pairs.
-CLIP was trained on a large and diverse dataset of image-caption pairs sourced from the internet including over 400 million image-text pairs.
-We use the official implementation and checkpoint~\footnote{\url{https://github.com/openai/CLIP}} with a ViT-L/14 as the backbone for our evaluations.
+\mypar{CLIP\cite{clip}.}~ CLIP aligns visual and textual representations in a shared embedding space through contrastive learning by maximizing the similarity between the embeddings of corresponding image-caption pairs while minimizing the similarity of non-matching pairs.
+CLIP is trained on a large and diverse dataset of image-caption pairs sourced from the Internet including over 400 million image-text pairs.
+We use the official implementation and checkpoint\footnote{\url{https://github.com/openai/CLIP}} with ViT-L/14 as the backbone for our evaluation.